Home » Symptoms » Dog Symptoms A-Z » Localized Hematoma

 Basics and possible causes

-Another cause of localized hematomas can be overexertion or unusually intense physical activity, which can damage or strain small blood vessels.
-In addition, insect stings or bites that cause an allergic reaction can also lead to swelling and bruising.
+Another cause of local bruising can be overexertion or unusually intense physical activity, which can damage or strain small blood vessels.
+In addition, insect stings or bites that cause an allergic reaction can also lead to Swelling and bruising.

 Typical accompanying symptoms